amstanley1/virtual-pet-shelter/readme.md

 Each round the game will print a table with the stats for all the horses in your shelter.
 These stats/needs will range from 1-10.
 When a horse's sleepiness gets above 8, it will fall asleep.
-Then present you with 6 options:
+The game will present you with 6 options:

 1. Take in a new horse - add a new horse to the shelter by entering it's name and description